turboapps/docs/deploying/integration_tools/browser_redirector.md

 Browser redirection prevents errors when accessing legacy web resources on newer systems, creating a more seamless and efficient web experience for the end user.

-**Note**: Browser Redirector is currently only available to use with standalone EXEs and MSIs built with Spoon Studio.
+**Note**: Browser Redirector is currently only available to use with standalone EXEs and MSIs built with Turbo Studio.

 #### Installation